Quick Answer

 If storage exists in multiple rooms or units, keep the system consistent.

-Maria, who runs a family-owned taqueria, stores catering equipment in two locations.
-Both use the same QR layout and document format.
+A taqueria that stores catering equipment across two locations should use the same QR layout and document format in both.
 Staff know what to expect.

 Review Periodically